Settling the Robust Learnability of Mixtures of Gaussians: Putting Everything Together

 \end{lemma} \begin{proof} This follows from combining Lemma \ref{lem:const-accuracy}, Claim \ref{claim:exists-good-partition}, Lemma \ref{lem:find-good-clusters} and finally applying Theorem \ref{thm:full-close-case}.
 Note we can choose $c$ in Claim \ref{claim:exists-good-partition} so that when combined with Lemma \ref{lem:find-good-clusters}, the resulting accuracy that we get on each submixture is high enough that we can then apply Theorem \ref{thm:full-close-case} (we can treat the subsample corresponding to each submixture as a $\poly(\eps')$-corrupted sample).
 We apply Lemma \ref{lem:find-good-clusters} with $\eps' = \eps^{\kappa}$ where the $\kappa$ is obtained from Claim \ref{claim:exists-good-partition}. \end{proof}

 We have shown that our algorithm recovers a list of candidate mixtures, at least one of which is close to the true mixture.
 The last result that we need is a hypothesis testing routine.
-This can be found in \cite{kane2020robust}. \begin{lemma}[Restated from \cite{kane2020robust}] Let $X$ be an unknown distribution and let $H_1, \dots , H_n$ be distributions with explicitly computable probability density functions that can be efficiently samples from.
-Assume furthermore that
+This is similar to the hypothesis testing result in \cite{kane2020robust}.
+However, there is a subtle difference that the samples we use to hypothesis test may not be independent of the hypotheses.
+This is because the adversary sees all of the data points and may corrupt the data in a way to affect the list of hypotheses that we output.
+Thus, we must prove that given an $\eps$-corrupted sample and \textit{any} list of hypotheses with the promise that at least one of the hypotheses is close to the true distribution, we must output a hypothesis that is close to the true distribution. \begin{lemma} Let $\mcl{F}$ be a family of distributions on some domain $\mcl{X}$ with explicitly computable density functions that can be efficiently sampled from.
+Let $V$ be the VC dimension of $\mcl{H}_{\mcl{F},2}$ (recall Definition \ref{def:yatracos}).
+Let $\mcl{D}$ be an unknown distribution in $\mcl{F}$.
+Let $m$ be a parameter.
+Let $X_1, \dots , X_n$ be an $\eps$-corrupted sample from $\mcl{D}$ with $n \geq \poly(m,\eps, V)$ for some sufficiently large polynomial.
+Let $H_1, \dots , H_m$ be distributions in $\mcl{F}$ given to us by an adversary with the promise that